Khentkaus III

-Khentkaus III, often called Khentakawess III by news media was an ancient Egyptian queen consort who lived during the Fifth Dynasty.

-Khentkaus was very likely a daughter of king Kakai and queen Khentkaus II, while her husband was equally likely king Neferefre, and her son the future king Ikau.
+Khentkaus III, often called Khentakawess III by news media, was an ancient Egyptian queen consort who lived during the Fifth Dynasty.
+She was very likely a daughter of king Neferirkare Kakai and queen Khentkaus II, while her husband was equally likely king Neferefre, and her son the future king Menkauhor Kaiu.

-Discovery of the tomb
+Discovery

-On January 4, 2015, the discovery of her tomb by Czech archaeologists was announced by Egyptian authorities.
-According to Egyptian Antiquities Minister Mamdouh Eldamaty, there had been no knowledge of the existence of Khentkaus III before this discovery.
-Two earlier Egyptian queens with the same name have been identified previously, however.

-The tomb of Khentkaus III – marked as AC 30 – was excavated in Abusir, where there are several pyramids dedicated to kings of the Fifth Dynasty, including Neferefre.
-The tomb was found near Neferefre's funerary complex by a Czech archaeological team led by Miroslav Bárta of Charles University in Prague, with Egyptian collaboration.
+On January 4, 2015, the discovery of Khentkaus III's tomb by Czech archaeologists was announced by Egyptian authorities.
+The Egyptian Antiquities Minister Mamdouh Eldamaty stated that there had been no knowledge of her existence prior to the discovery.
+She shares her name with two earlier Egyptian queens – Khentkaus I and II.
+The tomb – marked as AC 30 – was excavated in Abusir, which hosts several Fifth Dynasty pyramids.
+It was found near Neferefre's pyramid complex by a Czech archaeological team led by Miroslav Bárta of Charles University in Prague, with Egyptian collaboration.
+Eldamaty stated that "[t]his discovery will help us shed light on certain unknown aspects of the Fifth Dynasty, which along with the Fourth Dynasty, witnessed the construction of the first pyramids."

-The name and rank of Khentkaus was inscribed on the inner walls of the tomb, probably by the builders.
-Her burial place is a mastaba with an underground burial chamber that is reached via a shaft.
-The reliefs in the tomb identified her both as "the wife of the king" and "the mother of the king", implying her son ascended the throne.
-Statuettes and twenty-four travertine utensils, along with four copper utensils (which were part of the funerary objects), also have been found in the tomb.
-The tomb is dated to the middle of the Fifth Dynasty.

-The archaeologists who uncovered the tomb believed it to be that of Neferefre's wife, because it was close to his complex, in a small cemetery southeast of the complex.
-Eldamaty stated: "This discovery will help us shed light on certain unknown aspects of the Fifth Dynasty, which along with the Fourth Dynasty, witnessed the construction of the first pyramids."